-- Involve your child in learning the order of the dressing as early as possible.
-Sing songs about dressing, talk to your child about dressing, play dressing up games and practice dressing dolls or teddies.
+Involve your child in learning the order of the dressing as early as possible.
+Sing songs about dressing, talk to your child about dressing, play dressing up games, practice dressing dolls or teddies.
 Have fun and be silly.
 Put clothes on in the wrong order and laugh with your child about getting it wrong.

 Talk about the order of dressing when you or your child are dressing.
 Ask questions e.g. “What goes on next?”.

-- Lay clothes out in the order they should be put on.
+Lay clothes out in the order they should go on.
 This is usually easier if you lay them out in a line rather than putting them on top of each other.

 Think about the environment.
 If laying clothes out, put them on something which acts as a contrasting plain background.
 Don’t put clothes onto a patterned duvet cover.
 Don’t put red clothes on a red carpet.

-- Practice, practice, practice!
-Give your child opportunities for practice every day.
+Practice, practice, practice!
+Give your child opportunities to practice every day.